 With a prepaid tuition plan, you pay for tuition credits upfront, using today’s tuition rates.
-These plans are not very popular, and most states don’t offer these plans anymore, but since tuition costs are always increasing, this can be a good option.
+Fewer and fewer states offer these plans, but since tuition costs are always increasing, they can be a good option.
 Who knows how much tuition will cost in the coming years!
 The downside is that this money can only be used for tuition, and there are plenty of other education expenses.

 Education savings plans